MIST: Multiple Instance Spatial Transformer Network: Related work

 \section{Related work}

+Focusing on a sub-region in an image is in an essence an attention model.
 Attention models and the use of localized information have been actively investigated in the literature.
-Some examples include discriminative tasks such as fine-grained classification~\cite{Sun18e}, pedestrian detection~\cite{Zhang18c}, and generative ones such as image synthesis from natural language~\cite{Johnson18}. \revised{ They have also been studied in the context of more traditional Multiple Instance Learning (MIL) setup~\cite{Ilse18}. } We now discuss a selection of representative works, and classify them according to how they deal with multiple instances.
+Some examples include discriminative tasks such as fine-grained classification~\cite{Sun18e}, pedestrian detection~\cite{Zhang18c}, and generative ones such as image synthesis from natural language~\cite{Johnson18}.
+They have also been studied in the context of more traditional Multiple Instance Learning (MIL) setup~\cite{Ilse18}.
+We now discuss a selection of representative works, and classify them according to how they deal with multiple instances.

 \paragraph{Grid-based methods.} Since the introduction of Region Proposal Networks (RPN)~\cite{Ren15}, grid-based strategies have been used for dense image captioning~\cite{Johnson16a}, instance segmentation~\cite{He17}, keypoint detection~\cite{Georgakis18}, and multi-instance object detection~\cite{Redmon17}.
 Recent improvements to RPNs attempt to learn the concept of a generic object covering multiple classes~\cite{Singh18}, and to model multi-scale information~\cite{Chao18}.
 The multiple transformation corresponding to separate instances can also be densely regressed via Instance Spatial Transformers~\cite{Wang18e}, which removes the need to identify discrete instance early in the network.
 However, all these methods are fully supervised, requiring both class \textit{labels} and object \textit{locations} for training.